benmoran56/esper/README.rst

 Esper is an MIT licensed Entity System, or, Entity Component System (ECS).
-The design is based on the Entity System concepts outlined by Adam Martin in his blog at T-Machines.org, and others.
+The design is based on the Entity System concepts outlined by Adam Martin in his blog at http://t-machine.org/, and others.
 Efforts were made to keep it as lightweight and performant as possible.

-There is a fairly accurate writeup of what Entity Systems are in this Wikipedia article: https://en.wikipedia.org/wiki/Entity_component_system
+There is a fairly accurate writeup describing Entity Systems in this Wikipedia article: https://en.wikipedia.org/wiki/Entity_component_system

 Inspired by Sean Fisk's **ecs** https://github.com/seanfisk/ecs,